Stress, Colitis, And Ways to Manage Both More Effectively

 The relationship between stress and colitis

-The systemic effects of psychological stress on the immune and inflammatory systems are complex, and experts believe that both chronic and acute stress is associated with colitis, in terms of encouraging the inflammation that leads to colitis flare-ups.
+The systemic effects of psychological stress on the immune and inflammatory systems are complex, and experts believe that both chronic and acute stress are associated with colitis, in terms of encouraging the inflammation that leads to colitis flare-ups.

-Under stressful conditions, the human body prepares for fight or flight by producing proteins called cytokines, releasing the stress hormone cortisol and producing adrenaline.
+Under stressful conditions, the human body prepares for fight or flight by producing proteins called cytokines, releasing the stress hormone cortisol, and producing adrenaline.
 These biological processes stimulate the immune system to help fend off injury or infection, which then activates inflammation throughout the body, including the colon.
 If an individual has colitis, this can lead to a flare-up.

 The Crohn's & Colitis Foundation talks about the GI (gastrointestinal) stress cycle: Initial GI discomfort (nausea, abdominal pain, or diarrhea) leads to unhelpful thoughts, such as "Uh oh, not again…," which can then cause negative emotions like stress, frustration, anxiety, embarrassment, and anger.
 These negative emotions may trigger what is known as sympathetic arousal, with biological processes like increased heart rate and perspiration, decreased respiration, tightening of muscles, and eventually, additional GI distress kicking in.
 Finally, we arrive at the worsening of GI symptoms, which starts the cycle over again.
 Breaking the GI stress cycle can be as simple as focusing on taking deep, diaphragmatic breaths, and muscle relaxation can begin to slow the sympathetic arousal mechanisms.